Affiliate links on Android Authority may earn us a commission. Learn more.

 Use cloud storage

 If you run out of data, companies are more than happy to offer you a cloud storage solution as a paid subscription.
-For example, you can back up all your photos and videos on Google Photos, which can be a handy solution if you run out of storage and don’t mind paying a few dollars every month for the added convenience and features of Google One.
-If you’re looking for alternatives, you can explore these recommended cloud storage solutions for Android.
+For example, you can back up all your photos and videos on Google Photos with a Google One subscription, which can be a handy solution if you run out of storage and don’t mind paying a few dollars every month.
+If you’re looking for alternatives, you can explore our recommended cloud storage solutions for Android.

 Use local storage